YiChong-Liu/YiChong-Liu/README.md

 ### Hi there! 👋

 <p>
-I'm Yichong Liu, a future software engineer and a senior majoring in Computer Science at UMass Amherst.
+I'm Yichong Liu, a software developer and a senior undergraduate student majoring in Computer Science at UMass Amherst.
 I'm totally commited to enrich my tech stacks and develop better software-solutions to maintain competence in my role.
-My interests mainly lie in software engineering, and I'm learning ML as well.
+My interests mainly lie in software engineering, and I've done some interesting projects.
 I've taken a wide range of courses related to programming, systems, ML and mathematics.
 I also have interests in learning Mathematics (with a minor) and Economics.
-Feel free to check my work here and reach out to me if you have any questions.
-Thanks for reading!
+Feel free to check my work here and reach out to me if you have any questions!

  <a href="https://github.com/YiChong-Liu">    <img width="50%" height="50%" align="center" alt="Yichong Liu's github stats" src="https://github-readme-stats.vercel.app/api?username=YiChong-Liu&hide_border=true&show_icons=true&count_private=true&include_all_commits=true" /></a>

 ###                                          																										What I've known so far